Yuubi-san/dimensional/README.md

 But we live in the world where STL is not just a thing, it’s _thriving_.
-In the world where N<sub><small>DT</small></sub>+N<sub><small>U</small></sub> is possible _and_ is the default way–the Tao of C++.
+In the world where N<sub><small>DT</small></sub>+N<sub><small>U</small></sub> is possible _and_ is the default way—the Tao of C++.
 Hence the operator syntax, with literals responsible strictly for the datatype (`3.f*m + 14LL*s`).